Minimax Rate-Optimal Estimation of Divergences between Discrete Distributions: Introduction

 There have been several attempts to estimate the KL divergence for the continuous case, see~\cite{Wang--Kulkarni--Verdu2005divergence,Lee--Park2006estimation,Gretton--Borgwardt--Rasch--Scholkopf--Smola2006kernel,Perez2008kullback,Wang--Kulkarni--Verdu2009divergence,Nguyen--Wainwright--Jordan2010estimating} and references therein.
 These approaches usually do not operate in the minimax framework, and focus on consistency but not rates of convergence, unless strong smoothness conditions on the densities are imposed to achieve the parametric rate (i.e., $\Theta(n^{-1})$ in mean squared error).
 In the discrete setting, \cite{Cai--Kulkarni--Verdu2006universal} and \cite{Zhang--Grabchak2014nonparametric} proved consistency of some specific estimators without arguing minimax optimality.
-We note that in the discrete case, if the alphabet size $S$ is fixed and the number of samples $m,n$ go to infinity, the standard H\'{a}jek--Le Cam theory of classical asymptotics shows that the plug-in approach is asymptotically efficient \cite[Thm.
-8.11, Lemma 8.14]{Vandervaart2000}.
-The key challenge we face in the discrete setting is the regime where the support size $S$ can be comparable to or even larger than the number of observations $m,n$, which classical analyses do not address.

-Now we consider the estimation of KL divergence between discrete distributions in a large-alphabet setting.
-For the choice of $\calU$, it may appear natural to allow $P$ to be any distribution which is absolutely continuous with respect to $Q$ with alphabet size $S$, i.e.,

-where $\calM_S$ denotes the set of all probability measures with support size $S$.
-However, in this case, it turns out to be impossible to estimate the KL divergence in the minimax sense, i.e., $R_{\text{minimax}}(\calU_S)=\infty$ for any configuration $(S,m,n)$ with $S\ge 2$.
-Intuitively, this is because that the observation from the Multinomial model depends continuously on $(P,Q)$ while the KL divergence does not at extremal points.
-A rigorous statement and proof of this result is given in Lemma \ref{lem.minimax_unbounded} of the Appendix.